Remembering Anthony Bourdain, Explorer And Enthusiast

 Anthony Bourdain, like Roger Ebert before him, had simply grown into one of my guides.
 Not a moral guide like Jiminy Cricket — he would have been the first to recommend against seeing him that way — but a guide to being, as to paraphrase John Muir, in the world rather than just on it.

 Bourdain began his writing career as a commentator in The New Yorker explaining that restaurant kitchens were bloody and merciless, chefs were judgmental and vain, everyone was on drugs, and you should not kid yourself about it.
-It looked, at that time, like his legacy would be rock-star-like, maybe even (ugh) bad-boy-like, ascending to a throne of faux-daring that was all about shock.
+It looked, at that time, like his legacy would be rock star-like, maybe even (ugh) bad boy-like, ascending to a throne of faux-daring that was all about shock.
 He was a wonderful writer, evocative and specific and fearless, and if he had wanted to write about restaurant underbellies forever, he could have been that guy.

 This turned out to be not the case at all.
 He will be remembered for his curiosity — and curiosity is hopeful.
 To be an enthusiast is to believe that you will duck around the next corner and find a place where you've never had anything like the bowl of noodles they're going to make for you.
 To be an explorer, always, without hesitation, is the opposite of cynicism.
 It's the opposite of surrender to all the blood and innards and, to quote one of his book titles, the nasty bits.
-To wander is to believe in the expansive worth of the world you live in, and to have faith that you have not run out of people to meet or places to visit.
+To wander is to believe in the expansive worth of the world you live in and to have faith that you have not run out of people to meet or places to visit.

 I will miss this deceptively optimistic outlook, among other things.
 Bourdain may have had a snarl, a cutting tongue and closets full of demons he was often fairly open about.
 But he treated the world as if he had not given up on it.
 He treated it as if, at any moment, it might open itself wider, reveal a crack into which he hadn't ever slipped, with pen and paper, with a flashlight and a fork.
 And he might be able to help other people understand what was inside.